hexaredecimal/Zulu/README.md

 ### Saving && Loading AST in file

-Parsing is one of the most difficult processes in executing Barley code.
+Parsing is one of the most difficult processes in executing Zulu code.

 With 40 lines of code, it takes about 60 milliseconds!

 You can speed up your program by compiling the code into a Byte-AST file beforehand.

 To humans, it looks like a lot of random numbers.
-But Barley can convert that to AST and execute it!
+But Zulu can convert that to AST and execute it!

 The conversion process is fast and no data loss!